Bridging factor and sparse models: Setup and Method

-After estimating the factors and loadings, we apply our testing procedure to check for remaining covariance structure in $\b U_t$.
-The second-step estimation can be carried out also by dynamic factor models as in Barigozzi and Hallin (2016,2017,2020) or \citet{mBmHsSrS2020}.
-In Section \ref{S:Guide} we discuss the determination of the number of factors. \item Now, define $\widehat{\b U}_{-it}:=(\widehat{U}_{1t},\ldots,\widehat{U}_{i-1,t},\widehat{U}_{i+1,t}\dots \widehat{U}_{nt})'$.
-The third step consists of a sparse regression to estimate the following model for each $i\in\{1,\ldots,n\}$:
+After estimating the factors and loadings, we apply our testing procedure to check for the remaining covariance structure in $\b U_t$.
+The second-step estimation can be carried out also by dynamic factor models.
+In Section \ref{S:Guide} we discuss the selection of the number of factors. \item Now, define $\widehat{\b W}_{i,t}$ be a non-empty subset of $(\widehat{\b U}_{-i,t}', \widehat{\b U}_{t-1}',\ldots,\widehat{\b U}_{t-l_U}')'$ where $l_U$ is a non-negative integer (lag).
+This includes contemporary regression for association studies and lagged regression for prediction of $U_{i,t}$ as two specific examples.
+The third step consists of a sparse regression to estimate the following model for each $i\in[n]$:

-\item The regression in Step 3 provides useful augmentation for predicting the response variable $Y_{it}$ (if $Y_{it}$ is a variable to be predicted; see \eqref{eq-2.3}), which reduces the error further from $U_{it}$ to $V_{it}$.
-The sparsity of estimated $\b\theta_i$ is useful for constructing partial correlation network or graphica model. \end{enumerate}
+The regression in Step 3 provides useful augmentation for reducing the error in explaining $Y_{i,t}$ in \eqref{E:DGP} further from $U_{i,t}$ to $V_{i,t}$ and hence the prediction error for $Y_{i,t}$; see \eqref{eq-2.3}.

-At the end of Steps 2 and 3, we can conduct the relevant inference on the structures of the covariance or partial covariance matrices.
-We can also provide updated prediction future outcomes.
-We detail those in the next subsection.
-Also note that the nonzero estimates of $\b\theta_i$ shed light on the links among idiosyncratic components.\footnote{The three-stage procedure described here could be replaced by a single-step joint estimation.
-However, not only the computational burden will be much higher, but also the technical challenges will be greater.
-I believe that the simplicity of the method is more a blessing than a curse.}